Postcard vs. Letter vs. Brochure: Choosing the Best Direct Mail Format for Real Estate Agents

 Execution notes

-- Match each letter to a short follow up sequence inside Email Marketing for Real Estate Agents.
+- Match each letter to a short follow-up sequence inside Email Marketing for Real Estate Agents.

-Authority driven brochure path
+Authority-driven brochure path

 Mailing rhythm